Back to articles

 The head of the stereo microscope has two types of optical systems, namely, Greenough and the common main objective (CMO) optical system.

-- Greenough optical system: It has two completely separate optical paths.
+• Greenough optical system: It has two completely separate optical paths.
 The two eyepieces of the stereo microscope pair with the two objective lenses in the column.
 The two light paths strike the specimens at a difference of 15°.
 The 3-D image is generated through the optical path and the angular offset.
-This system is available in Zeiss’s Stemi 508 stereo microscope and Nikon’s SMZ 745/745T.
+Many current Nikon and Zeiss bench stereo microscopes use the Greenough design.

-- Common main objective (CMO) optical system: It is also known as Galilean optical system.
+• Common main objective (CMO) optical system: It is also known as Galilean optical system.
 The system does not have two objective lenses.
 Since the eyepieces pair with a common objective lens, it is termed the common main objective.
 The objective has a large diameter from which the light passes for both the eyepieces.
-Although it is flexible and suitable for microphotography, it is costly.
-SZX7 from olympus life science and PM240T-8M from Amscope has CMO optical system.
+It is flexible and well suited to microphotography, but it costs more than a comparable Greenough instrument.

 Adjustment knobs